MuhammadHamidRaza/ai-native-software-development/book-source/docs/01-Introducing-AI-Driven-Development/03-billion-dollar-ai/04-vertical-intelligence.md

 #### 🤝 Practice Exercise

-Ask your AI Co-Teacher:
-> "Pick a domain I might know well (small business accounting, teacher lesson planning, real estate).
+> **Ask your AI**: "Pick a domain I might know well (small business accounting, teacher lesson planning, real estate).
 Design the five components of a subagent for this domain.
 For each component, give me one specific example.
 Then help me validate: Are these components realistic, or are we making assumptions that don't match reality?"

 **Expected Outcome**: You'll practice applying the five-component framework to a specific domain and learn to reality-check AI designs with domain knowledge.
 This teaches you to think architecturally about intelligence reuse.